 Sorry slightly later than usual, but it seems everyone is on deadlines and I got a new puppy who has been keeping me busy! (see Instagram for further evidence…).

-Anyway, welcome to May’s 4×4, my monthly art feature where I ask 4 women, 4 questions about their favourite artwork – both in their homes and their dreams.
+Anyway, welcome to Episode 3 of 4×4, my art feature where I ask 4 women, 4 questions about their favourite artwork – both in their homes and their dreams.
 I’m curious about the personal connections people make with art and what leads to the art becoming part of their home life.

-This month I’m delighted to welcome 4 successful and stylish women, Alexandra Miro of Alexandra Miro swimwear, Vikki of Style&Minimalism blog, Chloe of Loulou de Saison and Nathalie Martin of Whoastyle blog.
-Read on to find out more about their favourite artworks and discover which artist is the most popular name this month…
+I’m delighted to welcome 4 successful and stylish women, Alexandra Miro of Alexandra Miro swimwear, Vikki of Style&Minimalism blog, Chloe of Loulou de Saison and Nathalie Martin of Whoastyle blog.
+Read on to find out more about their favourite artworks and discover which artist is the most popular name this episode…

 It is a huge piece and elicits a strong reaction from anyone who encounters it.